-The Office of Management and Budget shall have lead responsibility in coordinating the tasks and activities, necessary to successfully develop and administer the CBFP, including but not limited to establishing policies, procedures, schedules, and deadlines for formulation, defining roles and responsibilities of participants, obtaining relevant and reliable documentation and information for capital projects, establishing project evaluation criteria and rating systems, developing the Capital
+The Office of Management and Budget shall have lead responsibility in coordinating the tasks and activities, necessary to successfully develop and administer the CBFP, including but not limited to establishing policies, procedures, schedules, and deadlines for formulation, defining roles and responsibilities of participants, obtaining relevant and reliable documentation and information for capital projects, establishing project evaluation criteria and rating systems, developing the Capital Budget document for governing body approval, and monitoring implementation of capital planning efforts.

-Resolution Number 2023-08

-Board Approved: February 28, 2023.

-Effective for the FY24 Budget 10-01-2023

-This Financial Policy supersedes and replaces any previous versions.
+Resolution Number 2025-11 Effective for the FY26 Budget 10-01-2025 This Financial Policy supersedes and replaces any previous versions.